Three-component Bose-Einstein condensates and wetting without walls: The double-parabola approximation for three components

-The DPA consists of defining a piecewise harmonic approximation to the energy density and solving piecewise linear GP equations in adjacent domains.
-The nonlinear nature of the theory remains present through weak singularities at the domain junctions $\tilde z^- (\leq 0)$ and $\tilde z^+ (\geq 0)$, where order parameters and their first derivatives are continuous.
-The equilibrium wetting layer thickness, the order parameter associated with wetting, is $\tilde L \equiv \tilde z^+ - \tilde z^-$.
-We obtain the following analytic solutions at three-phase coexistence (and their extensions, not given here, for condensate 3 off of three-phase coexistence).
-In the leftmost domain ($-\infty < \tilde z < \tilde z^- $), $\tilde \psi_2 =0$ and
+Here an extension of the DPA is proposed, adapted to the three-component GP theory.
+It consists of defining a piecewise harmonic approximation to the potential $V$ defined in \eqref{first integral} and solving piecewise linear GP equations in three adjacent domains, along the $\tilde x$-direction, associated with the three potential hills embodied in $V$.
+The nonlinear nature of the theory remains present through weak singularities at the domain junctions $\tilde x^- (\leq 0)$ and $\tilde x^+ (\geq 0)$, where wave functions and their first derivatives are continuous but their higher derivatives are not.
+The equilibrium wetting layer thickness, which is commonly considered as the (surface) order parameter associated with wetting, is $\tilde L \equiv \tilde x^+ - \tilde x^-$.